RafaelHiguera/play-billing-samples/UnityServer/README.md

 Unity: Google Play Billing Server Sample
 =====================================================

-This is the Node.js server in TypeScript that use Cloud Functions from Firebase to save and get data from the database Firestore for the game TrivialKart in
+This is the Node.js server in TypeScript that use Cloud Functions for the game TrivialKart in [Unity](https://github.com/zkzhao333/play-unity-plugins/tree/master/GooglePlayPlugins/com.google.play.billing/Samples/TrivialKart)
-[Unity](https://github.com/zkzhao333/play-unity-plugins/tree/master/GooglePlayPlugins/com.google.play.billing/Samples/TrivialKart)

 # Deploy Backend Server